Plagiarism and AI Policy

-RESEARCH REVIEW International Journal of Multidisciplinary (RRIJM) is committed to upholding the highest standards of academic integrity, originality, and ethical research practices.
-In accordance with the UGC (Promotion of Academic Integrity and Prevention of Plagiarism in Higher Educational Institutions) Regulations, 2018, and in alignment with international best practices, the journal maintains a strict and transparent policy to prevent plagiarism and to ensure the responsible and ethical use of Artificial Intelligence (AI) tools in scholarly publishing.
-(Acceptable Similarity Index: 10% or below) (Maximum Acceptable AI-Generated Content: 15%)
+The RESEARCH REVIEW International Journal of Multidisciplinary is committed to upholding the highest standards of academic integrity, originality, and ethical publishing.
+In accordance with the UGC (Promotion of Academic Integrity and Prevention of Plagiarism in Higher Educational Institutions) Regulations, 2018, the journal follows a strict and transparent policy to prevent plagiarism and ensure the responsible use of Artificial Intelligence (AI) tools in scholarly writing.

 Definition of Plagiarism

-Plagiarism refers to the presentation of another person's ideas, words, data, or creative expressions as one's own without appropriate acknowledgment.
-This includes, but is not limited to:
+Plagiarism refers to the use of another person’s ideas, words, or creative work without proper acknowledgment.
+It includes, but is not limited to:

-- Copying text, figures, tables, or illustrations without proper citation
+- Copying text, figures, or tables without appropriate citation

 - Reusing one’s own previously published work (self-plagiarism) without disclosure

-- Using content from online sources without proper attribution
+- Using online or secondary sources without proper attribution

 Types of Plagiarism

-- Direct Plagiarism: Verbatim copying of content without quotation marks or citation
+- Direct Plagiarism: Verbatim copying without quotation or citation

-- Self-Plagiarism: Republishing one's own earlier work without proper referencing
+- Self-Plagiarism: Reuse of previously published work without proper reference

-- Mosaic Plagiarism: Piecing together content from multiple sources without adequate credit
+- Mosaic Plagiarism: Combining content from multiple sources without adequate acknowledgment

-- Accidental Plagiarism: Unintentional failure to cite sources or improper paraphrasing
+- Accidental Plagiarism: Unintentional failure to cite or paraphrase correctly

 Pre-Publication Screening:

-All submitted manuscripts are screened using licensed plagiarism detection software such as Turnitin or equivalent tools.
-Manuscripts exceeding the acceptable similarity threshold as per UGC regulations will be returned to authors for correction or may be rejected.
+All submitted manuscripts are screened using plagiarism detection software such as Turnitin or equivalent tools.
+Manuscripts exceeding the acceptable similarity threshold as per UGC guidelines will be returned to authors for revision.

 Post-Publication Actions:

-- Notification to the author's institution or funding agency
+- Notification to the author’s affiliated institution or funding agency

 Reporting Plagiarism

-Any suspected cases of plagiarism may be reported to the editorial office at:
+Suspected cases of plagiarism may be reported to the editorial office at: editor@rrjournals.com

 Author Responsibilities

-- Ensure the originality of their work and properly cite all sources
+- Ensure originality of the manuscript and proper citation of all sources

-- Avoid submitting the same manuscript to multiple journals simultaneously
+- Avoid simultaneous submission of the same manuscript to multiple journals

 Use of AI Tools in Manuscript Preparation

-Authors may use AI-based tools (e.g., ChatGPT, Grammarly, language editors) strictly as supportive aids for language improvement, formatting, or structural suggestions, subject to the following conditions:
+Authors may use AI-based tools (e.g., language editing or grammar assistance software) strictly as supportive aids, subject to the following conditions:

-The use of AI tools must be clearly disclosed in the Acknowledgement or Methods section.
-Authors must specify which tools were used and for what purpose (e.g., grammar correction, language refinement).
+The use of AI tools must be clearly disclosed in the Acknowledgment or Methods section

 Authorship and Accountability